joon060707/SchoolProject_AIProject_Cudiary/README.md

 pip install cryptography
 ```
 ### Note
-- To run properly, you have to run all of them (npm run dev, node server.js, uvicorn main:app --reload) with directory fix
+- To run properly, you have to run all of them (npm run dev, node server.js, uvicorn main:app --reload) with some absolute directories fixing